-Type of reserve Management Objectives Coastal Reserves preservation of the coastal environment the provision of access to the coast the provision of recreational facilities that support public use of the reserves Sports Parks provision of multi-use facilities, surfaces and open space for sport, recreation and events to balance the needs of organised sport against the use of sports parks by the wider (non-sport) community who enjoy the large areas of public space for recreation activities provision of sports parks and facilities that are easily accessible for sports, recreation and events to encourage increased participation in activities provision of sports parks that are safe places for all ages to use Passive Reserves/ other provision of passive/other reserves for the welfare and enjoyment of reserve users and the wider public to define and identify all passive/other reserves as public open space
+- Management Objectives - Provision of multi-use facilities, surfaces and open space for sport, recreation and events. - To balance the needs of organised sport against the use of sports parks by the wider (non-sport) community who enjoy the large areas of public space for recreation activities. - Provision of sports parks and facilities that are easily accessible for sports, recreation and events to encourage increased participation in activities. - Provision of sports parks that are safe places for all ages to use.

+Passive Reserves Management Objectives

+- Provision of passive reserves for the welfare and enjoyment of reserve users and the wider public - To define and identify all passive reserves as public open space